kuchin/EdgeLLM/blog.md

 ### Fetching available GGUF models from the Hub

 Let's start by defining the model formats our app is going to support and their repositories.
 Of course `llama.rn` is a binding for `llama.cpp` so we need to load `GGUF` files.
-To find GGUF repositories for the models we want to support, we can use the search bar on [Hugging Face](https://huggingface.co/) and search for `GGUF` files for a specific model, or use the script provided in this project `quantize_gguf.py` to quantize the model ourself and upload the files to our hub repository.
+To find GGUF repositories for the models we want to support, we can use the search bar on [Hugging Face](https://huggingface.co/) and search for `GGUF` files for a specific model, or use the script provided in this project `quantize_gguf.py` to quantize the model ourselves and upload the files to our hub repository.

 ```typescript
 const modelFormats = [